 “The cryptogram can only be decoded by your bank to validate your transaction.
-It cannot be replayed,” says Jack Jania, senior vice president of strategic alliances at Gemalto, the leading provider of contactless cards.
+It cannot be replayed,” says Jack Jania, vice president product management and innovation at CPI Card Group.

 “The bank decides, ‘This is one of my cards, and this is one of my clients’ transactions.’
 It’s a handshake between the point-of-sale terminal and the card issuer.

 “All of this magic happens in literally 300 milliseconds,” Jania says.

 Contactless cards cater to those who are making smaller purchases – such as getting a coffee in the morning, a fast-food meal at lunch or fueling up on the way home.

 And this technology is great for those who don’t want to swipe or dip their cards due to COVID-19.

 Each credit card network sets a limit for tap-and-go transactions.

 Mastercard, for example, has a $200 limit on contactless payments.